Finch

 Shadow shrugged.

-“Listen.
-However I feel about him, it has nothing to do with you.
-I know that’s rough because I guess he’s like your dad, but Luther has a long history of bullshit.
-I swear, the things I have had to explain to that man.
-Like, no, you can’t sustain yourself by feeding off of a single person every single night without making them sick, and there’s more to consent than convincing someone to say yes to what you want.
-Why any of that was my responsibility when I was a fucking teenager, I don’t know, but someone had to keep that man out of trouble.”
+"Listen.
+However I feel about Luther, it's got nothing to do with you.
+I know it's complicated because he's basically your dad, but he's got a long history of bullshit.
+I swear, the things I had to explain to that man."
+He shook his head.
+"Like—no, you can't feed from the same person every single night without making them sick, and convincing someone to say yes isn't the same thing as consent.
+Why any of that was my job when I was a fucking teenager, I'll never know, but someone had to keep him out of trouble."

 Finch sighed.
-“But, hey, I always assumed he was like two hundred years old and had always been a vampire.
-When you come across someone who says they’re immortal, you tend to assume they’re already old as fuck.
-I don’t know the exact timeline, but Luther’s story made it sound like he hadn’t been a vampire for very long before coming here.”
+“But hey, I always assumed he was like two hundred years old.
+When someone tells you they're immortal, you tend to assume they've been at it a while.
+Turns out he hadn't been a vampire for very long before coming here.”

 “He should have been more careful, but he wouldn’t do it again.
 He’s not a monster, but he is flawed.”

-“Bleh,” Finch said.
-“That’s so unsatisfying.
-How am I supposed to feel about that?”
+"Bleh."
+Finch pulled a face.
+"That's so unsatisfying.
+What am I supposed to do with that?"

 Shadow shrugged.